 Whether you’re a business entrepreneur in the pet care industry or simply have a couple of animals running around your house, you’re definitely familiar with the Chewy empire.
 This company has quickly risen to be one of the strongest players in the market for pet care and accessories and they show no signs of slowing down.

-We’ve been part of the Chewy affiliate program for almost 2 years and have been using it on a daily basis when recommending specific pet products to our audience.
+We’ve been part of the Chewy affiliate program for almost four years and have been using it on a daily basis when recommending specific pet products to our audience.
 In this article, we’re going to review the affiliate program for this massive online pet store.
 We’ll cover the specifics of the program and then dive into the pros, cons, and our suggestions for success.

 Let’s get to it!